lahsivjar/react-talk/README.md

 {
-    "authorId": <unique author id for the author>, "author": <author or user diplay name for the message>, "message": <message>
+    "authorId": <unique author id for the author>, "author": <author or user diplay name for the message>, "message": <message>,
-    "timestamp": <the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC" }
+    "timestamp": <the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC>
+}
 ```